MovingBlocks/TempDoc/GSOC.md

 We, the Terasology community, are looking forward to this year's GSOC and hope to be accepted as organization.
 This page lists some ideas with corresponding references/guidelines/requirements to give you, the students, some entry points to our project.

-The items listed here are drawn from our issue tracker's GSOC category, suggesting tasks suitable to be worked by a student over a summer.
+The items listed here are drawn from our [issue tracker's GSOC category](https://github.com/MovingBlocks/Terasology/issues?labels=GSOC), suggesting tasks suitable to be worked by a student over a summer.
 As such they're generally time non-critical items fairly separated from more active areas.
-They may also end up being completed outside of GSOC and the issue may contain later updates than listed here (feel free to edit this page if you notice an outdated item or find a new one in the tracker not yet listed here).
+Over time the issues may change and if you notice inaccuracies between issues and this page please feel free to edit!
 More links are likely also available in the issue linked in each section below.

 More conceptual work is likely needed for most items and there may be existing contributors familiar with and able to help guide a student, beyond any mentors made available for GSOC normally.
 Other proposals are of course also welcome :-)

 Newest issues are listed first and may be shorter on detail than older ones.
 Difficulties and contacts are best estimates

+# What is Terasology

+In short our project goal is to make a heavily extensible voxel world game where actual gameplay can be defined in batches of modules.
+The engine is minimal, primarily serving to support modules of different kinds.
+Even systems that seem central to games in general, like a first person player, inventory, combat, and so on is here provided in modules instead and everything can be replaced with a customized version.

+We plan to make a few typical game types available, like a content creation sand box mode, a twisted Alice in Wonderland style "defend your base and destroy theirs" mode, a more difficult "start from scratch" world with a realistic tech tree to claw your way up while surviving, and so on.

+Inspiration is obviously sourced from Minecraft, as well as other classics like Dwarf Fortress and Dungeon Keeper.
+One heavy focus is making sure the world contains more realistic creatures that'll interact with the player in a number of different ways as well as develop their own societies.

 # Overall Requirements
 As an incoming student you should meet these general requirements: